perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 6?**

-I'm really looking forward to having good threading and parallel programming supportâbut perhaps that's mostly because we'll be done with the hard work of making it happen!
+I'm really looking forward to having good threading and parallel programming support—but perhaps that's mostly because we'll be done with the hard work of making it happen!

 **Larry wanted the community to rewrite itself just as it redesigned and